odinuv/web/en/apv/walkthrough/javascript/index.md

 return keyword in `onsubmit` attribute.
 That attribute itself is a body of event handler function and has to return true or false to approve or cancel from subscription.

-### Task -- add confirm dialog to your delete form
+### Task -- add confirm dialog to your delete person function

-Carefully select where to place `<script>` tag -- remember that `{foreach ...}` duplicates all source inside of it.
+Carefully select where to place `<script>` tag -- remember that `{foreach ...}` duplicates all source inside of it and you do not want multiple `<script>` tags with same function in your markup.
 Try to pass person name into confirm message.
+You can try to use both approaches (`href="javascript:..."` and `onsubmit="return ..."` -- for the first one you should adjust delete script to accept data from GET method).

 {: .solution}
 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/confirm-delete.latte %}
 {% endhighlight %}

+{: .note}
+Remember that modifications of database records should be transmitted to server using `POST` method.
+Therefore the approach which uses `href="javascript:..."` is not a clean solution.

 ## Form validation
 Nowadays you can use much more types of [input elements](/en/apv/walkthrough/html-forms/#advanced-text-input)